JunyaoHe001/JunyaoHe001.github.io/content/event/smartcityandurbangovernance/index.md

   city: Utrecht
   country: Netherlands

-summary: Guest lecture on smart city and urban governance in the context of China's development.
+summary: Guest lecture in course Transforming China - Local and Global Perspectives (GEO3-3042).
 abstract: 'This lecture explored the implications of smart city governance and its role in addressing urban challenges.'

 date: '2022-03-01T09:30:00Z'